eProsima/Fast-DDS-monitor/docs/rst/formalia/titlepage.rst

 It extends the open-source version with premium features such as:

+* :ref:`Modern Chart Workspace <dockable_panes>` |Pro| with a dockable and splittable pane layout for statistics and topic charts, improved zoom, legend, and time-window controls.
+* :ref:`Dark Mode <theming>` |Pro| offering light and dark palettes applied consistently across the entire application.
 * :ref:`Multiple Monitor Support <multiple_monitors>` |Pro| to observe several DDS Domains, Discovery Servers, or XML-configured environments side by side in the same workspace.
-* :ref:`Modern Chart Workspace <dockable_panes>` |Pro| with a dockable and splittable pane layout for statistics and topic charts, improved zoom, legend, and time-window controls.
+* :ref:`Workspace Save and Restore <workspace>` |Pro| to save and reload the full workspace state across sessions, preserving layouts, chart configuration, alerts, and tab order.
+* :ref:`Topics Panel <topics_panel>` |Pro| as a dedicated topic navigation panel with text filtering, expandable field trees, and context actions for opening Spy or Topic Chart panes.
+* :ref:`Entity Summary Bar <entity_summary_bar>` |Pro| showing live entity counters at the bottom of the window for a quick overview of the monitored DDS network.
+* :ref:`Image Pane <image_pane>` |Pro| for rendering live image and video data from DDS topics directly inside the monitor workspace.
-* :ref:`Topic Charts <topic_charts>` |Pro| for plotting live numeric values from any DDS topic as a time-series chart, supporting multiple series and field selection.
+* :ref:`Topic Time Series Charts <topic_charts>` |Pro| for plotting live numeric values from any DDS topic as a time-series chart, supporting multiple series and field selection.
 * :ref:`XY Charts <xy_charts>` |Pro| for plotting two numeric DDS topic fields against each other as a real-time scatter chart, enabling phase-space or correlation analysis between any pair of numeric fields.
-* :ref:`Image Pane <image_pane>` |Pro| for rendering live image and video data from DDS topics directly inside the monitor workspace.
 * :ref:`Publisher Pane <publisher_pane>` |Pro| for publishing user-defined samples on any discovered DDS topic, with a form built automatically from the topic's dynamic type and support for one-shot and continuous publishing.
-* :ref:`Topics Explorer <topics_panel>` |Pro| as a dedicated topic navigation panel with text filtering, expandable field trees, and context actions for opening Spy or Topic Chart panes.
-* :ref:`Workspace Save and Restore <workspace>` |Pro| to save and reload the full workspace state across sessions, preserving layouts, chart configuration, alerts, and tab order.
 * :ref:`Right-Side Pane Configuration <right_pane_config>` |Pro| for creating and editing all pane types from an inline sidebar without opening separate dialogs.
-* :ref:`Entity Summary Bar <entity_summary_bar>` |Pro| showing live entity counters at the bottom of the window for a quick overview of the monitored DDS network.
-* :ref:`Dark Mode <theming>` |Pro| offering light and dark palettes applied consistently across the entire application.

 The following table summarizes the differences between *Fast DDS Monitor* and *Fast DDS Monitor Pro*: